There are £1,300 million of unclaimed benefits sitting under the Chancellor’s desk at 11 Downing Street.

 And I was shocked that they were shocked.

 One by one, each person in the room asked me to go through the calculator to input their own personal details.
 I didn’t have time but they saw how easy it was.
-I just gave them the shortlink web address: qimag.uk/qibencheck
+I just sent them to an online calculator, like this one on the Quids in! website.

 Everyone should do a benefits check and if you’re online, it couldn’t be easier.
 Whether you’re young or old, in work or out, on a decent income or a pittance, everyone should check because you never know.
 Don’t forget some benefits apply even if you’re earning and the online checkers tell you this too.